ccxt/ccxt/wiki/CCXT-Pro-Manual.md

 exchange = ccxtpro.kraken({'enableRateLimit': True})
 ```

-In PHP the async primitives are borrowed from ReactPHP.
-The PHP implementation of CCXT Pro relies on [Promise](https://github.com/reactphp/promise) and [EventLoop](https://github.com/reactphp/event-loop).
+In PHP the async primitives are borrowed from [ReactPHP](https://reactphp.org).
+The PHP implementation of CCXT Pro relies on [Promise](https://github.com/reactphp/promise) and [EventLoop](https://github.com/reactphp/event-loop) in particular.
 In PHP the user is required to supply a ReactPHP's event loop instance in the constructor arguments as shown below:

 ```PHP
 // PHP